-Ten frames shot on each film, are shown side-by-side below.
+Below you will find ten frames shot on each film shown side-by-side.
 To view the images in fullscreen, click or tap an image and move/swipe left/right.

-Each gallery shows Kodak ColorPlus 200 on the left and Fuji Fujicolor C200 on the right
+Each gallery shows Kodak ColorPlus 200 on the left and Fujifilm Fujicolor C200 on the right.

-With subjects or frames that have large green or red areas, images rendered by Colorplus 200 looked mellow and firm to my personal taste.
+With subjects or frames that have prominent green or red areas, the photographs rendered by ColorPlus 200 looked mellow and firm to my personal taste.
 For these subjects, the colors are not as bold as other films in the same league, so it may not provide a very appealing first impression.

-Fujicolor C200 is rich and yeilds beautiful green tones.
-This extends to shady and underexposed areas.
+Fujicolor C200 provides rich colors and yields beautiful green tones.
+This extends to any shady and underexposed areas.

 With well-lit subjects, C200 offers a crisp and clear result.
 The colors look cool and clean on a MacBook Pro Retina display, maybe the Noritsu HS-1800 also has something to do with it.
 The colors don’t go overboard and I’m curious about how they may look when scanned with a Fuji Frontier SP-3000.

-Shot in the same time, the film shows almost the same dynamic range as the Colorplus.
+Shot at the same time, the film shows almost the same dynamic range as the Colorplus.